 High Specification.
-The EBS is available on P0/P1 alternators and the PMG is used in conjunction with digital AVRs as an optional specification on some STAMFORD and some AvK alternators - the design standard on P80 alternators.
-The PMG with MX type AVR is the standard design choice on S6 and P7 (S7) alternators.
-In addition, the PMG is an optional specification with MX type AVR on UC22 (S2), UC27 (S3) and S4 alternators.
+The EBS is available on P0/P1 alternators.
+The PMG with MX type AVR is the standard design choice on S6 and S7 alternators.
+For S9 and AvK alternators, the PMG in combination with a digital AVR is standard.
+In addition, the PMG is an optional specification with MX type AVR on UC22 (S2), UC27 (S3), S4, and S5 alternators.